aulonvishesella/Serious-game-for-aphasia-rehabilitation-/README.md

   * Audio to match the text
   * Hand gestures from the NPC to represent a realistic interaction
 * The user is congratulated when they have correctly named an object by incrementing their score and playing an 'applause' sound effect.
-* Save & Load system inplace for the game.
+* Encrypted Save & Load system inplace for the game.
 The saved data will include:
   * The current level
   * The current score achieved for that level
   * The current position of the avatar